‘Fascist’ is a Harris closing argument against Trump. Will the label stick?

 The Harris campaign is taking a both/and approach – highlighting the vice president’s plans for the economy and warning about “unchecked power” in one 30-second spot.

 Potentially more consequential could be the fallout from Mr. Trump’s rally Sunday at Madison Square Garden in New York, where insult comedian Tony Hinchcliffe hurled crude racist jokes and called Puerto Rico “a floating island of garbage.”
-The Trump campaign went into damage-control mode, issuing a rare statement saying, ”This joke does not reflect the views of President Trump or the campaign.”
+The Trump campaign went into damage-control mode, issuing a statement saying, ”This joke does not reflect the views of President Trump or the campaign.”

+Mr. Trump, who has made gains among Latino voters in polls this cycle, held a rally Tuesday night in Allentown, Pennsylvania – a Puerto Rican-majority city in the nation’s biggest battleground state.
+He didn’t mention the comedian’s insult.

+But President Joe Biden may have helped Mr. Trump Tuesday when he flipped the insult on Trump supporters, appearing to call them “garbage” in virtual remarks to Latino supporters.

-Mr. Trump, who has made gains among Latino voters in polls this cycle, is scheduled to hold a rally Tuesday night in Allentown, Pennsylvania – a Puerto Rican-majority city in the nation’s biggest battleground state.
-The Madison Square Garden rally also gave Democrats an easy, if not wholly convincing, analogy to the American Nazi rally staged there in 1939, a comparison former Secretary of State Hillary Clinton made in a CNN interview last week.
+Still, for Democrats, the Madison Square Garden rally added fodder for discussion by providing an easy, if not wholly convincing, analogy to the American Nazi rally staged there in 1939.
+Former Secretary of State Hillary Clinton made the comparison in a CNN interview last week.

 How Trump flouted norms as president

 The Harris campaign is hoping that the latest tempest over rhetoric by and around Mr. Trump will heighten scrutiny of how he might govern if reelected.
 While in office, Mr. Trump flouted a series of long-established presidential norms – everything from maintaining ownership of his business empire to refusing to release his tax returns to speaking approvingly of dictators.

 Most significantly, he insisted the 2020 election had been fraudulent, despite a lack of evidence, and sought to overturn his loss – an effort that culminated in the Jan.
 6 Capitol riot by his supporters.
 But in many instances, he was also blocked by senior advisers from taking actions they deemed reckless, if not illegal or unconstitutional.

 In a second term, armed with the knowledge gained from his previous four years in office, some critics warn that Mr. Trump would be a leader unbound.

-Note: Editor's note: This article, originally published Oct.
-29, was updated Oct.
-29 with news from Kamala Harris' speech at the Ellipse in Washington, and Oct.
-30 with news of a comment by the president.